TwitchPlaysPokemon/tpp-streamdocs/description/active/pbr/05 Seasons.md

 The current PBR season is the **34th** season, a two week long Halloween season, containing very spooky soundtrack, and sets custom tailored for this Halloween season.

-This season starts on October 23rd at 13:00 UTC, and pauses on October 31st at 00:00 UTC.
-This season will be running until our next short intermission, **Trick or Treat House**, then after that, we're back for another week of this Halloween season.
+This season was resumed on November 1st at 07:00 UTC, and ends on November 8th at 21:00 UTC.

-Want to know when **Trick or Treat House** starts in your timezone?
-[Click here](https://www.timeanddate.com/countdown/generic?iso=20191031T00&p0=1440&msg=Trick+Or+Treat+House&font=cursive&csz=1) for a countdown!
+Want to know when this season ends in your timezone?
+[Click here](https://www.timeanddate.com/countdown/generic?iso=20191108T21&p0=1440&msg=Season+34+end&font=cursive&csz=1) for a countdown!

-There's an up to 10% bet bonus for all **Defiance** matches, and an up to 50% bet bonus for all **Non-Defiance** matches. **Token Matches** don't have bet bonus.
+There's an up to 45% bet bonus for all matches.

 Additionally, you can now create an avatar using the [TPP website](https://twitchplayspokemon.tv/avatars).
 Which, when enabled, will have a chance to appear as your team's representative during a battle.